riotgage/InvataLabs/README.md

 - DRY principle is acheived as much possible.
 - Error handling middleware
 - Use of third party libraries is kept to minimal.

+## DATABASE
+ - MongoDB is used for database
+ - DB is hosted on atlas